Pueblo III period

-The Pueblo III Period (AD 1150 to AD 1350) was the third period, also called the "Great Pueblo period" when Ancestral Puebloans lived in large cliff-dwelling, multi-storied pueblo, or cliff-side talus house communities.
+The Pueblo III period (AD 1150–1350) was the third period, also called the "Great Pueblo period" when Ancestral Puebloans lived in large cliff-dwelling, multi-storied pueblo, or cliff-side talus house communities.
 By the end of the period, the ancient people of the Four Corners region migrated south into larger, centralized pueblos in central and southern Arizona and New Mexico.

-The Pueblo III Period (Pecos Classification) is roughly the same as the "Great Pueblo Period" and "Classic Pueblo Period" (AD 1100 to AD 1300).
-It is preceded by the Pueblo II Period, and is followed by the Pueblo IV Period.
+The Pueblo III period (Pecos Classification) is roughly the same as the "Great Pueblo period" and "Classic Pueblo period" (AD 1100–1300).
+It is preceded by the Pueblo II period, and is followed by the Pueblo IV period.

 Architecture

-During the Pueblo III Period most people lived in communities with large multi-storied dwellings.
+During the Pueblo III period most people lived in communities with large multi-storied dwellings.
 Some moved into community centers at pueblos canyon heads, such as Sand Canyon and Goodman Point pueblos in the Montezuma Valley; others moved into cliff dwellings on canyon shelves such as Mesa Verde or Keet Seel in the Navajo National Monument.
 Typical villages had included kivas, towers, and dwellings made with triple-coursed (three rows of stones) stone masonry walls.
 T-shaped windows and doors emerged for both surface and cliff dwellings.